AngyWang/Stat628-Module2/README.md

 There are four folders providing more details in our main project, *code*, *image*, *data*.

 ## Files and Folders
-- `\Image` contains the plots we get through the process of our analysis.
-You can find the description of each plot in file *Description.md*
+- `\image` contains the plots we get through the process of our analysis.
+You can find the description of each plot in file `Description.md`

-- `\Code` provides R code file for our analysis.
+- `\code` provides R code file for our analysis.

-- `\Data` contains the raw data and precessed data for our analysis, in which *BodyFat.csv* is the rawdata for our study, *BodyFat_new.csv* is the csv file after data cleaning.
+- `\data` contains the raw data and precessed data for our analysis, in which *BodyFat.csv* is the rawdata for our study, *BodyFat_new.csv* is the csv file after data cleaning.

 - `Bodyfat_summary.pdf` is the *.pdf* report of our study.